 Number matching is the new feature that will be enforced on all tenants starting from May 8th, 2023.

-The new number matching feature in Microsoft Azure AD MFA is designed to increase security and reduce accidental approvals, meaning that users will be requested to enter the number displayed on the sign-in screen when approving an MFA request in Authenticator.
+The new number matching feature in Microsoft Entra ID (f.k.a Azure AD) MFA is designed to increase security and reduce accidental approvals, meaning that users will be requested to enter the number displayed on the sign-in screen when approving an MFA request in Authenticator.

 If not already enabled, users will now start to get this experience when number matching has been enforced on all tenants after May 8th, 2023.